kristoff-it/redis-memolock/go/README.md

 structure, like a Hash, Set, Sorted Set, Geospatial Index, or even a probabilistic data structure such as HyperLogLog.

-Checkout https://redis.io to see all the options.
+Checkout https://redis.io to see all the supported data types.